rauc/rauc/docs/advanced.rst

 the manifest, which is followed by a public key signature over the full image.
 This signature is stored in the CMS (Cryptographic Message Syntax, see RFC5652_) format.
-Before installation, the signature is verified against the key-ring already stored on the system.
+Before installation, the signature is verified against the keyring already stored on the system.

 .. _RFC5652: https://tools.ietf.org/html/rfc5652